janpetzold/az305-learning/README.md

 When ingesting more than 500 GB of logs per day, a dedicated cluster should be provisioned, ideally in the same region as the resource being monitored.

+SQLInsights data can be stored max.
+730 days.

 # Availability

 Workload criticality: